pingcap/docs/tidb-cloud/vector-search-integrate-with-jinaai-embedding.md

 # Integrate TiDB Vector Search with Jina AI Embeddings API

-This tutorial will walk you through how to use [Jina AI](https://jina.ai/) to generate embeddings for text data, and then store the embeddings in TiDB Vector Storage and search similar texts based on embeddings.
+This tutorial walks you through how to use [Jina AI](https://jina.ai/) to generate embeddings for text data, and then store the embeddings in TiDB Vector Storage and search similar texts based on embeddings.

 > **Note**
 >